filfreire/filfreire.github.io/draft.md

 After a while of participating in those communities we start forming our ideas, we start putting those ideas out there, in the form of open-sourced code, blog posts, questions, messages, videos, doing talks in meetups and conferences, the initial trigger for that often being those early-on interactions with an active community that will encourage, that will debate ideas with you, or help you form a different "world-vision" you didn't know about.

-## The dangers of fanaticism, polarization, and lack of humility
+## 3) The danger of fanaticism, polarization, and lack of humility

 In Yegor's post, even though he throws out this invitation for people to become active, he also shares the disclaimers and the warnings - you have to bear in mind that when studying and adopting new ideas - it'll have an impact on other fronts like your interactions with other colleagues who don't share these ideas, and in this topic, I think it's fair to say this, but I have 3 pieces of advice for folks going through this.